Alexandros-Eu/food-orders-app/README.md

 │   │   ├── Cart/         # Components related to the shopping cart
 │   │   ├── Checkout.jsx  # The checkout form component
 │   │   ├── Header.jsx    # The main application header
-│   │   └── Meals.jsx     # Component to display all available meals
+│   │   ├── Meals.jsx     # Component to display the container for all available meals
-│   ├── hooks/            # Custom hooks (e.g., useHttp)
+│   │   ├── Meal.jsx      # Component to display the meal and relevant information
+│   │   └── Success.jsx   # The Success component for when an order is completed
-│   ├── store/            # React Context files for state management │   ├── App.jsx           # Main application component where contexts and components are wired together │   ├── index.css         # Global styles
+│   ├── state/            # React Context files for state management │   ├── App.jsx           # Main application component where contexts and components are wired together │   ├── index.css         # Global styles
 │   └── index.jsx         # The entry point of the React application